Testing hypotheses via a mixture estimation model

 As in the case of separated models, the posterior distribution concentrates on $\Theta^*$.
-We now describe more precisely the asymptotic behaviour of the posterior distribution, using Theorem 1 of \cite{rousseau:mengersen:2011}.
-Since this theorem cannot be applied directly, we adapt it as follows.
+We now describe more precisely the asymptotic behaviour of the posterior distribution, using \cite{rousseau:mengersen:2011}.
+We cannot apply directly Theorem 1 of \cite{rousseau:mengersen:2011}, hence the following result is an adaptation of it.
 We require the following assumptions with $f^* = f_{1, \theta_1^*}$.
 For the sake of simplicity, we assume that $\Theta_1$ and $\mathcal S$ are compact.
-Extensions to non-compact sets can be handled similarly to \cite{rousseau:mengersen:2011}.
+Extension to non compact sets can be handled similarly to \cite{rousseau:mengersen:2011}.

 \begin{itemize} \item [B1] \textit{Regularity}: Assume that $\theta_1\rightarrow f_{1,\theta_1}$ and $\theta_2 \rightarrow f_{2, \theta_2}$ are 3 times continuously differentiable and that